Producer, Director, Writer Frances Causey

 Producer Jed Riffe is an award winning film director, producer and transmedia storyteller.
 Over the last twenty-five years Riffe produced a successfully released theatrical documentary, ten nationally broadcast public television specials including a four-hour TV series and four major interactive media programs.
 He is best known as the producer and director of the award-winning films Ishi, the Last Yahi, the true story of the man known as the Last Wild Indian in North America; Who Owns the Past?, the American Indian struggle for control of their ancestral remains; California’s ‘Lost’ Tribes which examines the impact of Indian gaming on Native Americans and their non-Indian neighbors and Waiting to Inhale: Marijuana, Medicine and the Law, the first documentary on the efficacy of medicinal cannabis.
 He and his company Jed Riffe Films + Electronic Media produced two of the four hour-long programs in the nationally broadcast California and the American Dream series including the award-winning films Ripe for Change and California’s ‘Lost’ Tribes.
 Most recently, Riffe executive produced director Mo Morris’ A New Color: The Art of Being Edythe Boone; director Emiko Omori’s To Chris Marker, An Unsent Letter; director Luke Griswold-Tergis’s Smokin’ Fish; director Stephanie Welch’s A Dangerous Idea: Eugenics, Genetics and The American Dream and is currently completing producing and post-production supervising on director Frances Causey’s feature length documentary The Long Shadow on the legacy of slavery.

 Executive Producer and Co-Producer Cal Turner IV is a Kentucky native whose family started the Dollar General discount retail stores in 1939.
 Cal built a career in the music publishing industry from 1998 to 2013, when he decided to focus on his passion for filmmaking.
 Cal is also EP/Co-Producer of the groundbreaking mental health feature documentary, Is Your Story Making You Sick?, Co-Produced with Causey, Mark Pirtle, and Jennifer Turner.
-The film will be released in 2018.
-A screen adaptation of John Grisham's The Testament is in production with Cal’s partners Mark Johnson of Gran Via Productions and Eric Geadelmann, Cal’s partner at Crowfly Picture Studios.
-Crowfly is in production with They Called Us Outlaws, a documentary series on the Austin music scene and KOCH FM in the 1970's, a co-venture with the Country Music Hall of Fame in Nashville.
-A complimentary exhibit is set for unveiling in the spring of 2018 at the museum.
+A screen adaptation of John Grisham’s The Testament is in production with Cal’s partners Mark Johnson of Gran Via Productions and Eric Geadelmann, Cal’s partner at Crowfly Picture Studios.
+Crowfly is in production with They Called Us Outlaws, a documentary series on the Austin music scene and KOCH FM in the 1970’s, a co-venture with the Country Music Hall of Fame in Nashville.
 A devout Orthodox Christian, Cal enjoys spending his free time doing just about anything in the great outdoors with his beloved wife Jennifer and three teenaged sons.

 Co-Producer Donald Goldmacher is a longtime filmmaker, social justice activist, and community psychiatrist with decades of experience observing, documenting and participating in social change.
 Donald co-produced and co-directed Heist: Who Stole the American Dream?
 In his first film, Do No Harm, he was a gadfly to the medical industrial complex and dared to investigate and expose the controversial marketing and research practices of the pharmaceutical industry.
 His 2001 documentary Ruthie and Connie: Every Room in the House, about two lesbian activists in New York City, premiered at the Berlin International Film Festival, won over 20 festival awards, and aired on HBO and television stations around the world.